Houston, Texas Population 2020

 Houston's Hispanic population is increasing rapidly as more Latin American immigrants move to the area to work.
 Houston now has the 3rd largest Hispanic population in the United States.

 There is also a significant African American population in Houston, which has been the case for most of its history.
 From 1870 to 1890, black people accounted for nearly 40% of the city's population, although this ranged from 21 to 33% from 1910 to 1970.

-There is also a fairly large population of refugees living in the city since the 1970s.
+There is also a relatively large population of refugees living in the city since the 1970s.
 Nearly 1,600 refugees arrive at the George Bush Intercontinental Airport every year from all over the world.